 TEXAS MUSIC.
 The first magazine of its kind, a quarterly devoted to celebrating and perpetuating the music of Texas, Texas Music debuted on December 3, 1999, under the editorship of Stewart Ramser.
 The mission of the magazine is three-fold: to entertain its readers, to showcase popular artists as well as those with potential to rise, and to relate the history of Texas music through interviews and articles.
 The magazine also reviews recent releases and showcases acts appearing throughout the state.

 According to the "Letter from the Publisher/Editor" in the magazine's first issue, the idea for the publication grew out of Ramser's own experiences.
 In locations as varied and remote as Paris and Hawaii, Ramser was able to hear live artists and bands whose attraction was not only their talents, but also their connections to the Lone Star State.
-In accordance with the editor's vision, Texas Music is not limited to showcasing only countryqv or other genres of music typically associated with Texas.
+In accordance with the editor's vision, Texas Music is not limited to showcasing only country or other genres of music typically associated with Texas.
 Instead, the magazine attempts to include all types of Texas music and musicians.

 Texas Music (http://www.txmusic.com/), accessed August 27, 2015.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Brandy Schnautz, "TEXAS MUSIC," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/xat07.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Brandy Schnautz, "TEXAS MUSIC," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/xat07.